Skip to content

 The following routing keys are used:

-• core.task.{task_name}.success.v1 if the task succesfully ran.
+• core.task.{task_name}.success.v1 if the task successfully ran

-• core.task.{task_name}.failure.v1 if the task failed.
+• core.task.{task_name}.failure.v1 if the task failed

 Hint

-Build an eventhandler that listens to errors in your scheduled tasks.
+Build an event handler that listens to errors in your scheduled tasks.
 That will help you get notified and react properly e.g. by sending out an email when the task couldn't be completed.

 Acknowledge a task